mkorkiak/Footprints_Kljun15_KM2001/README.md

 Kormann & Meixner (2001) gives larger footprints and is 6-7 times slower than Kljun et al. (2015) in this program.

+No fancy libraries needed.
+Check that Numpy and Pandas are installed.
+=
 **data_loc**
 Location of the eddypro full output datafile.
 The location needs to be in hyphens